 1. Bid Preparation and Submission

-Bidders are expected to examine the specifications, drawings, all instructions and, the construction site.
+Bidders are expected to examine the specifications, drawings, all instructions and the construction site.
 Failure to do so will be at the bidders’ risk.

 All bids must be submitted on the forms provided by the municipality.
 Bidders shall furnish all the information required by the solicitation.
-Bids must be signed and the bidders name typed or printed on the bid sheet and each continuation sheet which requires the entry of information by the bidder.
-Erasures or other changes must be initialed by the person signing the bid.
+Bids must be signed and the bidder’s name typed or printed on the bid sheet and each continuation sheet which requires the entry of information by the bidder.
+Erasures or other changes must be initiated by the person signing the bid.
 Bids signed by an agent shall be accompanied by evidence of the agent’s authority.
 (Bidders should retain a copy of their bid for their own records.)

 All bids shall be sealed in an envelope which shall be clearly marked with the words “Bid Document,” the Invitation to Bid number, any project or other identifying number, the bidder’s name, and the date and time for receipt of bids.